-In the case of serious unacceptable behaviour, a behaviour contract will be drawn up between school, parents, the child and external agencies/learning mentor.
-The contract will specify:
+In the case of persistent unacceptable behaviour or serious unacceptable behaviour, a behaviour diary will be used to communicate with parents about incidents in the school day.
+The diary will specify:

-- Clear boundaries and expectations of the child's behaviour - Which actions are not to be tolerated - Specific 'stepped' sanctions which will be used should the misbehaviour continue - Ultimately, exclusion (internal or external) may be used as part of the sanctions specified on the behaviour contract.
+- Clear boundaries and expectations of the child's behaviour - Which actions are not to be tolerated - Specific 'stepped' sanctions which will be used should the misbehaviour continue - Ultimately, exclusion (internal or external) may be used as part of the sanctions specified.